revanj/UDPHandtrack/README.md

 If opencv is installed via `pacman`, please install  `vtk` and `hdf5` packages as well.

-After correct installation the program should compile in a cmake environment.
+After correct installation the program should compile in a cmake environment.(Visual Studio, CLion, VSCode...etc)